-The French designer started her career in Paris during the “Golden Twenties“ at the jewellery house Boivin and became its co-director at the young age of 23.
+Born in 1900, Suzanne Belperron studied at the School of Fine Arts in Besançon.
+There, she received the first prize in the Decorative Arts competition with the design of a pendant watch.
+The French designer started her career in Paris during the Roaring Twenties.
+She began working at the jewellery house Boivin and became its co-director at the young age of 23.
 Belperron’s curvaceous jewels stood out in a time of Art Déco’s geometric and structured pieces.
-Her choice of materials was also quite revolutionary as she set precious stones in non-precious gemstones that were not used in high jewellery, like rock crystal, smoky quartz and chalcedony.
+Additionally, her choice of materials was also quite revolutionary.
+She set precious stones in non-precious gemstones that were not used in high jewellery at that time.
+For example, rock crystal, smoky quartz, and chalcedony.

-Visit Suzanne Belperron Salon: 745 Fifth Avenue, Suite 1210, New York, NY 10151
+Visit Suzanne Belperron Salon: 745 Fifth Avenue, Suite 1210, New York, NY 10151.